Learning the art of creative styling and photography in a workshop in France.

 Today I’m finally sharing with you my time at Heather Bullard’s The Academy, a Creative Styling and Photography workshop, the whole reason I went to France this year, the thing I was most excited about ALL YEAR and now I cannot wait to share this all with you today.

-It is really overwhelming to come back from the ‘trip of a lifetime’ and sort through 2500 photos.
+It is really overwhelming to come back from the ‘trip of a lifetime’ and sorting through 2500 photos.
 That’s right, 2459 photos I took during my two week stay in France and I’ve been to France twice before!
 But to be fair, this was a photography/creative styling course so taking photographs was mandatory.

 So let’s begin in sharing all about The Academy!